Weighted sheaves and homology of Artin groups: Introduction

 \begin{customthm}{\ref{maintheorem}}

 \end{customthm} Here on the left we have the homology with local coefficients of the classical braid group and on the right we have the homology of some independence complex with trivial coefficients (we indicate by $\varphi_d$ the $d$-th cyclotomic polynomial).
-The homology of these independence complexes can be computed separately, so our results can be used in both directions: either in order to compute the homology of these complexes from that of Artin groups, or to compute the homology of these complexes to deduce that of Artin groups.

 As said before, our method is based on the notions of weighted sheaves over posets and of \emph{weighted matchings}, which are interesting objects by themselves.
 In our situation, the $d$-weight $v_d(\sigma)$ of a simplex $\sigma$ is the maximal power of the $d$-th cyclotomic polynomial which divides the Poincar\'e polynomial of the (finite) parabolic subgroup generated by the vertices of the simplex.
 We allow matchings between simplices of the same weight.
 Applying discrete Morse theory, one obtains a Morse complex which still computes the local homology.